-- When reviews will go over a year, parents/carers are given the option of 2 reviews, or extending beyond the year, and SEN is informed. - Reviews are scheduled by the office staff, and paperwork sent home at least 2 weeks before, and sent home 2 weeks afterwards (excluding holidays). - Where possible, reviews will go ahead with parents/carers, and key stage coordinators will re-arrange if needed. - If parents request, the review will go ahead without them, however a telephone call will be made to seek their views. - Any follow up actions from MDT are requested via from key stage coordinator chairing the review
+• When reviews will go over a year, parents/carers are given the option of 2 reviews, or extending beyond the year, and Lewisham SEN is informed.

+- Reviews are scheduled by the office staff, and paperwork sent home at least 2 weeks before including all reports. - The final review paperwork is completed within 2 weeks and sent home to parents/carers as well as Lewisham SEN. - Wherever possible, reviews will go ahead with parents/carers, and the meeting will be rearranged if necessary. - If parents request, the review will go ahead without them, however a telephone call will be made to seek their views. - Any follow up actions from MDT are requested via the meeting chair.

 It is a statutory requirement that the completed Annual Review reports are to be sent home to parents/carers at least 2 weeks before the meeting is due to be held.
 Where a new student enters Greenvale on an assessment placement an Annual Review is not legally required until there is a finalised EHCP in place.
-However, as part of our good practice an Annual Review form may be completed and a meeting set after the student has been at Greenvale for 2 terms.
+However, as part of our good practice an Annual Review may be completed and a meeting set after the student has been at Greenvale for 2 terms.